RobertGleim/GraceLutheran/Grace_Lutheran/README.md

 ai used

 hero section universal background prompt" help me create a herosection component that can be used across all pages, which allows me to change the background of each hero section on every page

+ai used to make @mediaquery for responsive design